 Throughout my career, I have been fascinated by the motion of culture — how and why it makes its way through space and time.
-As early as my late undergraduate and early graduate student days, I began thinking about social transmission processes, at that point coming up with what I regard today as a principle of cultural motion: that culture gets transmitted in proportion to the interaction time between people and the perceptible objects in which the culture is made inter-subjectively accessible — spoken sounds, behaviors, objects.
+As early as my late undergraduate and early graduate student days, I began thinking about social transmission processes, at that point coming up with what I regard today as a principle of cultural motion: that culture gets transmitted in proportion to the interaction time between people and the perceptible objects in which the culture is made inter-subjectively accessible — spoken sounds, behaviors, physical things.
 For example, the more we listen to a story, the better we understand it and the more likely we are to be able to transmit it to others in a form that resembles the story as we heard it.
 Similarly, the more a professional dancer works on a movement, the more likely they will be to accurately reproduce it.
 My attempt to develop the mathematical side of this interest can be found in "A Method for Measuring the Motion of Culture."
 My earlier book, Metaculture: How Culture Moves through the World," set the stage for this empirical work.
+Here is a paper dealing with replication processes: "Cultural Replication: The Source of Monological and Dialogical Models of Culture."
+My most recent work (with Jessica N.K.
+Urban) has explored the role of affect: "Affect in the Circulation of Cultural Forms."

 I have been accumulating interview data for a project on comparative constitutional discourse, which also involves studying the discourse (words and phrases) in national constitutions, with a focus on circulation — how and why some fragments of discourse catch on and undergo replication in country after country.
-My article, "The Circulation of Secularism," is an exemple of this work.
+My article, "The Circulation of Secularism," is an example of this work.
 Cultural motion ideas also inform two conceptual pieces, one on "Citizenship as a Mode of Belonging by Choice," and the other on "Freedom and Culture."
+I examine a single sentence and its global circulation and transformation in "A Sentence That Shaped the Modern World."

 The orientation to cultural motion, especially in the form of discourse circulation, can be seen in virtually all of my early research on South American Indigenous Languages and Cultures, including A Discourse-Centered Approach to Culture: Native South American Myths and Rituals and Metaphysical Community: The Interplay of the Senses and the Intellect.
 Developed in the early research, and especially in the little-known article, "Repetition and Replication: Three Examples from Shokleng," is the concept of replication, which has been central to my thinking about the motion of culture for as long as I can remember.
 It continues to be central to me today.